Cantera/cantera/doc/doxygen/yaml/reactiontypes.md

 A three body reaction as [described here](https://cantera.org/science/kinetics.html#three-body-reactions).

+@since Changed in %Cantera 3.0: three body reactions are detected based on the reaction equation; the rate parameterization is independent.
+For three body reactions with Arrhenius rate parameterizations, specifying the `type` is optional.

 The reaction equation should include the third body collision partner `M`.

 Includes the fields of an <tt>@ref sec-yaml-elementary</tt> reaction, plus the fields